 Mature Mediterranean gardens surround the villa, and along the coastal side of the garden, the now rare Mediterranean maquis pervades the air with its scent.
 On the seafront, an exquisite infinity pool is surrounded by broad patios perfect for sunbathing.
 Pathways lead through the stands of tall trees which provide refreshing shade.

 An inconspicuous gate in the garden wall directly accesses the jetty of the neighbouring harbour.
 The garden is planted with a wide variety of magnolia, jacaranda, cypress, lemon, and orange trees.

-The house is provided fully serviced and can sleep 12 people.
+The house is provided fully serviced and can sleep, 12 people.
 The main living area is on the first floor and consists of two double and three twin ensuite bedrooms.
-The main house also includes the principal living areas of sitting room, study, kitchen, veranda and sea front terraces.
+The main house also includes the principal living areas of a sitting room, study, kitchen, veranda and seafront terraces.
 Four of the ensuite facilities have shower baths, and one has a shower.
-At sea level there is a separate flat, ideal for staff, or teenagers, and comprises of one twin and one single room with a separate shower room, sitting room and kitchen.
+At sea level, there is a separate flat, ideal for staff, or teenagers, and comprises of one twin and one single room with a separate shower room, sitting room and kitchen.